-The most recently opened of the bookstores in Paris, our own Bill & Rosa’s Book Room, is composed mainly of used English books (about 4500).
-We also have a certain number of French language books (about 500).
-And when we also received books in other languages Norwegian, Spanish, Portuguese, German and Polish we were reminded as to what a cosmopolitan city Paris is.
-In fact we read recently on the city of Paris’ website in carefully inclusive French that the population of the city is composed of 22% Paris-born, someplace else we saw 26% foreign-born and the rest of Parisians are non Parisian French.
+FUSAC’s own Bill & Rosa’s Book Room, is composed mainly of used English books.
+We also have a certain number of French language books.
+And when we also receive books in other languages Norwegian, Spanish, Portuguese, German and Polish we are reminded what a cosmopolitan city Paris is.
+In fact we read recently on the city of Paris’ website in carefully inclusive French that the population of the city is composed of 22% Paris-born, some place else we saw 26% foreign-born and the rest of Parisians are non Parisian French.
 The international community stems from 176 nationalities.
 And 3/4 of Parisians think the ideal city is multicultural.
 This got us to thinking that there must be bookshops that deal in other languages beyond English and French so we set out to see what we could find and composed this list.
 After the foreign language shops there’s a list of English bookstores in Paris and a few of the historic French shops we thought we just couldn’t leave out.
 If you love book shops it doesn’t matter what the language!
 Bookstores in Paris are multicultural and multilingual!

 If you’re looking for books in Japanese, books about Japan in French or English, language books, manga or just really cute stationery, this is the place to go.
 Located in the Opéra neighborhood of Paris, this bookstore is a tiny piece of Japan and not just because your purchases are always put in paper bags and sealed with a piece of tape.

 The first BookOff opened in 1990 in Japan and fourteen years later, the BookOff Opéra opened (which is now, sadly, closed).
 BookOff sells a wide selection of Japanese books and manga, but also used books in English, French, German and Spanish starting at prices as low as 1€.

 Still three shops in Paris https://lingonbook.fr/